-Matthew Taylor Remuneration(1) Comments Base remuneration 409 474 Includes Belgian base remuneration as well as Belgian and foreign director fees(2) Short-term variable remuneration 330 208 Annual variable remuneration, based on 2014 performance, paid in 2015(3), as well as a contractual sign-on award Mid-term variable remuneration 0 Mid-term variable remuneration, based on 2012-2014 performance Long-term variable remuneration: Normal stock option grant 80 000 Number of stock options granted in 2014 Pension 80 208 Defined Contribution Plan Other remuneration elements 19 907 Includes: company car and risk insurances
+Matthew Taylor Remuneration(1) Comments Base remuneration 722 038 Includes Belgian base remuneration as well as Belgian and foreign director fees (2) Short-term variable remuneration 606 375 Annual variable remuneration, based on 2015 performance (3) Mid-term variable remuneration 0 Mid-term variable remuneration, based on 2013-2015 performance Long-term variable remuneration: - Stock option grant 86 000 options Number of stock options granted - Performance share units 6 500 units Number of performance share units granted Pension 144 375 Defined Contribution Plan Other remuneration elements 57 796 Includes: company car and risk insurances

-- (1) In respect of 2014 (June December), in € - (2) The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director. - (3) This does not include the deferred annual variable remuneration based on 2014 performance
+- (1) In respect of 2015, in $\in$ - (2) The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director. - (3) This does include the deferred annual variable remuneration based on 2015 performance

-7. Remuneration of the other Bekaert Group Executive members in respect of 2014
+7. Remuneration of the other Bekaert Group Executive members in respect of 2015

-The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2014 is set forth below on a global basis.
-This table includes the remuneration and other benefits granted to the Chief Executive Officer Designate until his appointment as Chief Executive Officer on 14 May 2014.
+The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2015 is set forth below on a global basis.

-Remuneration (1) Comments Base remuneration 2 917 993 Includes Belgian base remuneration as well as Belgian and foreign director fees Short-term variable remuneration 738 790 Annual variable remuneration, based on 2013 performance, paid in March 2015 Mid-term variable remuneration 0 Mid term variable remuneration, based on 2012-2014 performance Pension 434 230 Defined Contribution and Defined Benefit Plan Other remuneration elements 158 549 Includes : company car and risk insurances
+Remuneration (1) Comments Base remuneration 2 670 291 Includes Belgian base remuneration as well as Belgian and foreign director fees Short-term variable remuneration 1 716 332 Annual variable remuneration, based on 2015 performance Mid-term variable remuneration 0 Mid-term variable remuneration, based on 2013-2015 performance Long-term variable remuneration: - Stock option grant 93 000 options Number of stock options - Performance share units 17 500 units granted Number of performance share units granted Pension 431 718 Defined Contribution and Defined Benefit Plan Other remuneration elements 145 776 Includes : company car and risk insurances

-(1) In respect of 2014, in $\in$
+(1) In respect of 2015, in $\in$

-8. Stock Options for Executive Management granted in 2014
+8. Stock Options and Performance Share Units for Executive Management granted in 2015

-The number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2014, and the number of options exercised by them or forfeited in 2014 are set forth on an individual basis in the table below.
+The number of performance share units and the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2015, and the number of options exercised by them or forfeited in 2015 are set forth on an individual basis in the table below.

-The stock options granted to the Chief Executive Officer and the other BGE members are based on the SOP 2010-2014 plan that was proposed by the Board of Directors and approved by a Special General Meeting in 2010.
+The stock options granted to the Chief Executive Officer and the other BGE members in 2015 are based on the SOP 2010-2014 plan that was proposed by the Board of Directors and approved by a Special General Meeting in 2010.
 The plan offers options to acquire existing Company shares.
-There is one regular offer of options in December in each of the years 2010 through 2014, and the options are granted on the 60th day following the date of their offer (i.e. in February of the following year).
+There was one regular offer of options in December in each of the years 2010 through 2014, and the options were granted on the sixtieth day following the date of their offer (i.e. in February of the following year).

-The aggregate number of options to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration Committee.
+The aggregate number of options to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration

+Committee.
 The number of options to be offered to each individual beneficiary is variable in part, based on an assessment of such person's long-term contribution to the success of the Company.

 The options are offered to the beneficiaries free of charge.
 Each accepted option entitles the holder to acquire one existing share of the Company against payment of the exercise price, which is conclusively determined at the time of the offer and which is equal to the lower of: (i) the average closing price of the Company shares during the thirty days preceding the date of the offer, and (ii) the last closing price preceding the date of the offer.

-The exercise price of the regular stock options offered in December 2013 and granted in February 2014 is € 25.38.
+The exercise price of the regular stock options offered in December 2014 and granted in February 2015 is € 26.055 per share.